Hyiker/tiny_rasterizer/README.md

 ## Introduction

 This is my own rasterizer implementation using minimum dependencies(header only as much as possible).
 Write in C++17, with passion.
+This repo is archieved for I'm planning to **remaster** it in the future.

 ## Usage